jameslairdsmith/emilyriederer/content/page/about.md

 ---
 title: About me
-subtitle: Who am I?
+subtitle: TLDR Lover of cold brew coffee, conditional probability, and Carolina basketball
 comments: false
 ---

-I am a passionate explorer of all things data, statistics, and [#rstats](https://twitter.com/hashtag/rstats).
-Lately, I've been focused on incorporating best practices from open science and reproducible research to the corporate world through workflow improvement and internal tool development.
-More broadly, I love exploratory data analysis and modeling.

-Previously, I studied at the University of North Carolina at Chapel Hill where I earned degrees in Mathematics and Mathematical Decision Sciences (Stats/OR) and completed my Honors Thesis on discrete event simulation in emergency medicene.
-My professional experience has focused on consumer credit domain, but I'm eager to continue learning and exploring areas such as healthcare and transportation as well.
+I love statistics, data science, open source, and especially [#rstats](https://twitter.com/hashtag/rstats).

+Currently, I work as an Analytics Manager at Capital One.
+My team focuses on reimagining our analytical infrastructure by building data products (e.g. R packages and Shiny applications), elevating business analysis with novel data sources and statistical methods, and providing consultation and training to our partner teams.

+Previously, I earned degrees in Mathematics and Mathematical Decision Sciences (Stats / OR) at UNC Chapel Hill.
+At Carolina, I was a research assistant in the Department of Statistics & Operations Research and focused on testing the impact of Emergency Department patient flow strategies using discrete event simulation.

 When I'm not crunching numbers, I enjoy reading, weightlifting, and watching college basketball (Go Tar Heels!)